yitzikc/mixed-reality-extension-util/README.md

-# mixed-reality-extensions-util
+# mixed-reality-extension-util
-Utilities to help using Microsoft's Mixed Reality Extensions SDK
+Utilities to help using Microsoft's Mixed Reality Extension SDK